terra-money/docs/docs/dev/spec-treasury.md

 ### Observed Indicators

-The Treasury observes three macroeconomic indicators for each epoch (set to 1 week) and keeps [historical records](#indicators) of their values during previous epochs:
+The Treasury observes three macroeconomic indicators for each epoch and keeps [indicators](#indicators) of their values during previous epochs:

 - **Tax Rewards**: $T$, the income generated from transaction and stability fees during an epoch.
 - **Seigniorage Rewards***: $S$, the amount of seigniorage generated from Luna swaps to Terra during an epoch which is destined for ballot rewards inside the `Oracle` rewards.
 As of Columbus-5, all seigniorage is burned.